dorianclerbout/Install-config-Apache2/README.md

     localhost or 127.0.0.1

+> you can now deposit your projects in var/www/html/

-## 3. Launch Reload and Stop apache2
+## 3. Launch, Reload, and Stop apache2

 - For launch apache2 :